charmdev/ConnectionManagerExtension/README.md

 # ConnectionManagerExtension
-Extension for OpenFl to check connection status (iOs, Android)
+Extension OpenFl/NME for networking using Android and IOS SDK.

 Additional: load/post data on iOS using `NSURLSession` class